nguterresn/quartz/content/cmake/cmake-presets.md

       "name": "default",
       "displayName": "Default Build Preset",
       "configurePreset": "default",
-      "jobs": 8
+      "jobs": 8,
+      "targets": "test"
     }
   ]
 }
 ```

 There is a `default` configure preset and a `default` build preset.
-Essentially this is minimum required to take some advantage from the CMake preset feature.
+Essentially, this is minimum required to take advantage from the CMake preset feature.

 ## Test your CMake Preset